Electricity Power House: History

 The Crows Nest substation is a purpose built structure dating from 1927.
 An MCS logo appears on the facade in relief.

 Description

 The Crows Nest substation is a large dominating three storey building of unusual wide-eaved hipped roof which features mansard roof sections to the corners.
 It has a brick base course and rendered upper two storeys with recessed central bay which features arch sections with multi paned windows located within.
 The Crows Nest substation is constructed in load bearing face brick at the lower level and cement render at the upper facade levels.
 The roof has exposed timber rafters and ceramic tiles.

 The substation is complete in the Interwar Georgian Revival style.
 Exterior materials include face bricks, cement render, ceramic tiled roof, and timber joinery.

-Condition

-As at 10 November 2000, the condition of the substation was good.

 Heritage listing

 The Crows Nest substation is a rare and representative example of an unusual building design from the interwar period which features mansard roof corners to the main roof, decorative rendered walls with recessed bays and elongated arches to the facades.
 It is considered to be of state significance.

 Electricity Power House was listed on the New South Wales State Heritage Register on 2 April 1999.